svrc/tkgi-enable-ipv6/README.md

 ```
 bosh -n update-config --name=tkgi-worker-cloud-properties --type=runtime ./addon.yml
 ```
-5. Update your TKGI clusters via the TKGI CLI and/or Ops Manager "Apply Pending Changes" button with the TKGI upgrade errand enabled.
-This addon will automatically be installed on all worker nodes with the default manifest `addon.yml`
+5. Update your TKGI API VM via the Ops Manager "Apply Pending Changes" button with only the TKGI tile VM enabled.
+You may also optionally enable the TKGI upgrade errand if you want to push the cloud config to all clusters.
+6. If you wish to do selective application of the new cloud config, use the TKGI CLi `upgrade-cluster` option.